mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 parts.
 The spare parts can come from a scrap yard, a workshop, systems on another vehicle, or can be taken from other systems on the same vehicle.
-When taking spare parts from other vehicle systems, each ‘hit’ of damage provides enough spare parts to make a single repair check.
+When taking spare parts from other vehicle systems, each 'hit' of damage provides enough spare parts to make a single repair check.

 The Passengers and Cockpit systems cannot take hits to provide